AtomsForHire/OSKAR_workflow/README.md

 script.

 # Usage
+First, clone this project and enter it.
 All settings can be found in the `nextflow.config` file.
 Comments are in there to help the user understand what each option does.

 > [!WARNING]
 > Nextflow is a great tool, *once* it works.
 It is very picky about syntax, and